 A J-1 Visa is known as an exchange visitor visa.
-These visas are for a specific category of traveler to the United States, one who is here for a short-term purpose and who does not intend to apply for permanent residency.
+These visas are for a specific category of traveler to the United States, one who is here for a short-term purpose and who does not plan to apply for permanent residency.

-- Au Pair visas for young adults who will provide childcare and take courses while living with a host family.
+- Au pair visas for young adults who will provide childcare and take courses while living with a host family.

 - Government visitor visas for distinguished foreign nationals selected by government agencies at the state, federal, and local level.